 How to Read Nutrition Labels Without the Headache

 Nutrition labels are designed to inform, but they often end up confusing.
-Wacky portions, incomprehensible percentages, long ingredient lists...
-This guide teaches you how to extract the 5 pieces of information that actually matter in less than 10 seconds.
+Weird serving sizes, incomprehensible percentages, long ingredient lists...
+This guide teaches you how to extract the 5 pieces of information that really matter in less than 10 seconds.

 Steps